sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 {{% notice warning %}}
 **WARNING**: Before you continue, delete the `ca-key.pem` file from the `/etc/sensu/tls` directory.
-This file contains information and is no longer needed.
+This file contains sensitive information and is no longer needed.
 {{% /notice %}}

 To continue the example with [three backends][18], the directory listing for `/etc/sensu/tls` will include 15 files  after deleting the `ca-key.pem` file: